We’re sharing 5 Steps to Creating an Easy Fall Mantel today!

 Step 3: Start Adding Accessories

-Add them to the left side of the mantel first and then balance those same pieces on the right.
+Add flowers and accessories to the left side of the mantel first and then balance those same pieces on the right.

 The key to this step is to make sure the items you’re bringing in are appropriate in scale and varied in height to the substantial piece you have in the middle.

-Start filling in the gaps if they have any and adding fillers with textures like plants or other nods to nature and sometimes even books or baskets.
+Start filling in the gaps if you have any by adding fillers with textures like plants, pumpkins, or other nods to nature.
+Even books or baskets will work.